sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/cody-with-sourcegraph.md

 ## Initial setup

-Create a [Sourcegraph.com account](https://sourcegraph.com/sign-up) by logging in through codehosts like GitHub and GitLab or via traditional Google sign in.
-This takes you to the Sourcegraph's native Code Search interface and Cody automatically gets access to your Sourcegraph.com instance.
+Create a [Sourcegraph.com account](https://sourcegraph.com/sign-up) by logging in through codehosts like GitHub and GitLab or via traditional Google sign-in.
+This takes you to the Sourcegraph's native Code Search interface, and Cody automatically gets access to your Sourcegraph.com instance.

 ## Using Cody chat